keiraqz/dato-vs-graphx/README.md

     m = gl.linear_regression.create(x, target='price')
     ```

 - **Dato Distributed:** After you have GraphLab Create installed, now you can move on to install Dato Distributed on a cluster.
 You will need to download Dato Distributed on your cluster as well as your personalized license file: Dato-Distributed-Services.ini.
+Dato utilizes Hadoop YARN cluster configuration.
 Here I will go through the basic steps for setting up Dato Distributed on a Hadoop cluster.
 For more details, please visit <a href= "https://dato.com/learn/userguide/deployment/pipeline-hadoop-setup.html" target="_blank">Setting up Dato Distributed on Hadoop</a>.
   - Deploy Dato Distributed: Go to Dato Distributed directory

     ```{engine='sh'}